 Can neuroblastoma be found early?

 Researchers have studied whether screening infants for neuroblastoma might find these tumors earlier and lead to better treatment results.
-Screening is testing for a disease, such as cancer, in people without symptoms.
-One way to screen for neuroblastoma is to test children's urine for certain substances made by neuroblastoma tumors.
+Screening is testing for a disease, such as cancer, in people who don’t have any symptoms.
+One way to screen for neuroblastoma is to test children’s urine for certain substances made by neuroblastoma tumors.
 (For more information on this urine test, see the section, “How is neuroblastoma diagnosed?”)

 Studies have not found neuroblastoma screening to be helpful.
-Testing infants when they were 6 months old did find a large number of tumors that wouldn’t have normally been diagnosed.
-But most of these tumors were of a type that would probably go away or mature into a benign tumor on their own and would likely never have caused any problems.
-The screening didn't lower the number of cancers found at advanced stages or save lives.
+Testing infants when they were 6 months old did find many tumors that wouldn’t have normally been diagnosed.
+But most of these tumors were of a type that probably would have gone away or matured into benign (non-cancerous) tumors on their own.
+These tumors probably would never have caused any problems.
+The screening didn’t lower the number of cancers found at advanced stages or save lives.

-What's more, finding tumors that would never cause serious problems may needlessly frighten parents and can lead to unnecessary tests and surgery in children whose tumors would go away or mature on their own if left alone.
+What’s more, finding tumors that would never cause serious problems may needlessly frighten parents and can lead to unnecessary tests and surgery in children whose tumors would have gone away or matured on their own if left alone.